Mecha-Karen/Documentation/source/cake/index.rst

     N
         The current class / object
     O
-        Another class of the same type/compatibility
+        Another class of the same type/compatibility.
+May also include the method in which being used.

 Contents
 ========